 The MEWA is available to businesses with 50 or fewer employees.
 This includes companies with as little as one employee.

 Yes.
-A variety of plan options are available, including several new plan options for 2021.
-Employers also can select from various SummaCare provider networks depending upon their needs.
+A variety of plan options are available.
+Employers can select from various SummaCare provider networks depending upon their needs.